 It is the third largest city in California by area, but most of its land is unoccupied and deserted.
-When the desert fields are seen on the ground level, there are no signs of development.
-But once the viewer's perspective is elevated to a few hundred feet above the ground, the vast land in the Mojave Desert unveils the unearthly scenes of endless paved roads and empty grids that were engineered for massive residential projects in the middle of literally nothing.
+The desert fields show no signs of development on the ground level, but once the viewer's perspective is elevated to a few hundred feet above the ground, the vast land in the Mojave Desert unveils the endless paved roads and empty grids that were engineered for massive residential projects in the middle of literally nothing.
 The frenzy seeking for a new gold mine of real estate in 1960s went on for years but the dream never became reality and it has been deserted and forgotten for decades.

 Among many faces of our built environments, what attracts my attention is its failure.
 The architectural remnants of projects or radical movements that are now generally considered as failure always make me have some kind of romantic view to it and raise questions about why people had to make the choice and how things that are happening now will be considered in the future.